-SUBJECT: DIRECTOR & EXTERNAL MEMBER1 DECLARATION
+SUBJECT: DIRECTOR & NON-DIRECTOR MEMBER1 DECLARATION

-The following is the declaration each Director or External Member will be required to sign on an annual basis before being accepted to serve on the KHSC Board or a Board Committee.
+The following is the declaration each director or non-director will be required to sign on an annual basis before being accepted to serve on the KHSC Board or a Board Committee.

-The declaration will be delivered to each Director and External Member following the annual general meeting for completion.
+The declaration will be delivered to each director or non-director following the annual general meeting for completion.